rktjmp/fennel-cljlib/doc/cljlib.md

-# Cljlib.fnl (0.3.0)
+# Cljlib (0.4.0)
 Fennel-cljlib - functions from Clojure's core.clj implemented on top of Fennel.

 This library contains a set of functions providing functions that behave similarly to Clojure's equivalents.
-Library itself has nothing Fennel specific so it should work, e.g:
+Library itself has nothing Fennel specific so it should work on Lua, e.g:

 ``` lua
 Lua 5.3.5  Copyright (C) 1994-2018 Lua.org, PUC-Rio